We will share some of the recent web and mobile design trends for the year 2023

 As we enter the month of April, many UX or web designers start planning their web pages and user interface design for later this year.
 The focus is always on new features and functionality, but one thing that often gets overlooked during these meetings is design.
 As more consumers rely on mobile devices for online shopping, businesses must ensure they have a strong visual brand identity across all platforms.

-What are the basic things to remember about design trends?
+What are the basic things to remember about mobile & web design trends in 2023?